wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/wwl-power-apps/introduction-power-platform/includes/2b-business-value.md

     change rapidly, so organizations need to be able to quickly build solutions based on those changing needs.

--   **Need to scale development efficiently:** To meet ever changing needs organizations need to change how they develop solutions.
+-   **Need to scale development efficiently:** To meet ever changing needs, organizations need to change how they develop solutions.
 By responsibly enabling citizens developers (Power Users) as part of development processes, we can create hybrid development teams that empower the entire organization